Is Staying Small a Luxury? An Argument for Small Abattoirs

 May 14, 2010

 Without abattoirs that are small enough to completely process each animal individually, this relationship between farmers and eaters cannot exist.
-As abattoirs grow in size, so to does their equipment.
+As abattoirs grow in size, so does their equipment.
 The decision for a plant to get bigger may be a good business decision and can make the plant more efficient, however, as the equipment gets larger, the ability of abattoirs to process products, such as ground meat from individual animals decreases.
-If my meat is batch processed with meat from other farmers, I can no longer guarantee 100% of the meat I am selling to my customer is raised on my farm or that it is raised in the same way I raise my animals.
+If meat is batch processed with meat from other farms, it can no longer be guaranteed that 100% of the meat sold direct to consumer is produced at a single origin.

-Small abattoirs are disappearing from much of rural Ontario, and if this trend continues, the options for farmers to tap into the local meat market to help make their farms more viable will also disappear.
+Small abattoirs are disappearing from much of rural Ontario, and if this trend continues, the options for farmers to tap into the local meat market will also disappear.
 Farmers selling meat to customers they know individually are committed to safe food.
 They know their customers by name, as friends, as neighbours, and as part of their community.
 Small, provincially-inspected abattoirs are providing safe meat – with an inspector on-hand when each animal is killed, unlike the situation at large plants where inspectors only have a few moments to view an animal as it moves down the line.

 Some individuals and organizations have put forward their opinion that if small abattoirs would just make the investment to grow their business and get bigger, then they would not be facing the struggle to survive.
 The suggestion has also been put forward that staying small is a luxury when it comes to small abattoirs.